dakrushel/Resume_MechanicShop/README.md

 Add new customers, View and edit customer details, and delete customers from the system.
-(Please not that a customer with active appointments or Repair Orders in the system cannot be deleted until those orders are processed through, preventing errors) Additionally on this page the user can manage the customers vehicle collection, Adding or removing vehicles as needed.
+(Please not that a customer with active appointments or Repair Orders in the system cannot be deleted until those orders are processed through, preventing errors) Additionally on this page the user can manage the customer's vehicle collection, adding or removing vehicles as needed.
 (Vehicles with existing orders also cannot be deleted) This page also provides input validation for all entry fields, with visual indicators to help the user ensure that all information is correct.